mitchconquer/videocards/README.md

 - [ ] If the fact that the deck field needs the default deck added first should add that fact to the android wiki page
 - [X] Empty `pkg` directory after creating apkg
 - [X] Create `pkg` directory if it doesn't already exist
+- [ ] Improve time manipulation by creating utility methods to convert times to objects and back

 ### Features